Here are some common myths about graduate job hunting - with some surprising truths. Click on the myth to find out more.

 For many positions this is just not the case.
 Employers may require a degree but they also need more - they want work experience, the right skill set, the right attitude and fit, plus motivation and enthusiasm for both the role and the company.

 A lot of large graduate recruiters want a 2:1, although there is a move away from this by some companies.
 There are graduate schemes that accept a lower degree classification, and many smaller employers are more interested in your skills and work experience than your degree classification.
-Watch the Graduating with a 2:2, Third or Pass (part 1 and part 2) videos or read the information sheet ( or for answers to some common concerns.
+Watch our video: Does it matter if you don't get a 2:1?

 This is a good place to look, but it’s also good to realise that these jobs are visible to many people and there may be a lot of competition for these.
 Think about making speculative approaches direct to employers, and use your networks to hear about opportunities that might not be advertised.